The Importance of Optimized Feed Strategies in Bioprocesses

 There is an increasing variety of bioprocesses that are used to produce an ever-widening array of products using a similarly diverse group of organisms.
 These bioprocesses leverage native or engineered genetics and physiology of an organism and specific cultivation strategies to produce the product of interest.
-The overall performance (whether it be titer, rate, or yield) of the organism is an interplay between these factors; the genetics and physiology of an organism as well as the bioprocess conditions all impact strain performance.
+The overall performance (whether it be titer, rate, or yield) of the organism is an interplay between these factors; the genetics and physiology of an organism as well as the bioprocess conditions all impact cell line performance.
 One important aspect of many bioprocesses is how nutrients and substrates are delivered to the culture.

 As a potential solution, the Herbert-Pirt substrate distribution relation provides a mathematical framework to describe the kinetics of substrate utilization by a microbe (Figure 1).
 According to this framework, substrate is taken up and can then be used for several discrete purposes: growth, maintenance (a constant), product, or byproducts.